ezerfernandes/funkmoon/README.md

 ```

 ### Using functions as methods
-This is the preferred way if you want to use several functions as a pipeline, simulating what you can do in functional languages as Scala, for example.
+This is the preferred way if you want to use several functions as a pipeline, with [method chaining](https://en.wikipedia.org/wiki/Method_chaining), simulating what you can do in functional languages as Scala, for example.

 ```lua
 local funkmoon = require "funkmoon"